Algorithms for Competitive Division of Chores: Preliminaries

-rows correspond to agents and columns to chores.
-Both agents hate the second chore but the second agent finds it less painful compared to the first chore than agent $1$ .
-Assume that budgets are $\vec{b}=(-1, -2)$ (i.e., the second agent is entitled to twice as much work as agent $1$).
-Elementary computations show that there are two competitive allocations
+where rows correspond to agents and columns to chores.
+Both agents hate the second chore but the second agent finds it less painful compared to the first chore than agent $1$.

+We {will consider two different cases: equal budgets $\vec{b}=(-3,-3)$ (the agents have identical workload) or unequal budgets {$\vec{b}=(-2, -4)$} (i.e., the second agent is entitled to twice as much work as agent $1$).}